dchichkov/cpp_fdw/README.md

 ------------------------

 There are three things worth noting about table schemas.
-First, nested fields in JSON documents are referenced using dot separators.
-For example, a field defined as "review": { "rating" : 5 } in a JSON document is declared as "review.rating" in the foreign table schema.
+First, nested fields in CPP documents are referenced using dot separators.
+For example, a field defined as "review": { "rating" : 5 } in a CPP document is declared as "review.rating" in the foreign table schema.
 The quotes around "review.rating" are necessary, as identifiers that include dots aren't valid in Postgres otherwise.